Sliders (TV series): Season 4

 Quinn and Maggie find a way to return to Earth Prime, but they find it taken over by the Kromaggs; they are able to rescue Rembrandt, but not Wade.
 Quinn's mother tells him he is actually adopted, born from parents that knew of sliding technology and used it to hide him from the Kromaggs.
 She also tells him where to find his brother, Colin, who then joins the Sliders.
 The group continues to slide, hoping to find a means to deal with the Kromaggs on Earth Prime and in other dimensions.

 Season 5

-In what at first appears to be a freak sliding accident, Quinn merges with the Quinn of the dimension into which they have slidden, merging them into "Mallory", while Colin is lost to the vortex, as explained to them by Dr. Diana Davis, a scientist studying transdimensional travel.
+In what at first appears to be a freak sliding accident, Quinn merges with the Quinn of the dimension into which they have slid, merging them into "Mallory", while Colin is lost to the vortex, as explained to them by Dr. Diana Davis, a scientist studying transdimensional travel.
 She later slides with Mallory, Maggie, and Rembrandt as they continue to search for a way to stop the Kromaggs.
 Ultimately, they discover a contagious virus, deadly to Kromaggs.
 After the timer is destroyed, they find they can send one slider back to Earth Prime.
 Rembrandt injects himself with the virus and jumps through, leaving the three unsure of his fate.